sysdiglabs/charts/charts/sysdig-deploy/README.md

 ## Configuration

-The following table lists the configurable parameters of this chart and their default values, it is indicative and contains only the most commonly used parameters.
-If you are looking for more advanced configuration values, those are available in the documentation of the admission-controller, agent, node-analyzer, kspm-collector and rapid-response charts.
+The following table lists the configurable parameters of the sysdig-deploy chart and their default values.
+The sysdig-deploy chart itself only has select parameters that are used by multiple subcharts, and those are used to enable/disable selected subcharts.
+If you need additional configuration values, those are available in the various READMEs of the individual subcharts ([admission-controller](https://charts.sysdig.com/charts/admission-controller/), [agent](https://charts.sysdig.com/charts/agent/), [node-analyzer](https://charts.sysdig.com/charts/node-analyzer/), [kspm-collector](https://charts.sysdig.com/charts/kspm-collector/) and [rapid-response](https://charts.sysdig.com/charts/rapid-response/)).

 | Parameter                               | Description                                                                                                             | Default   |
 | --------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- | --------- |